Occupational health and safety

 Operational Excellence to Business Excellence (O2Bx) Strategy

-• Adjusted the O2Bx strategy to become a world-class refinery after commissioning of the CFP project and reviewed the corporate safety targets to align with the new strategy – No Harm, No Leak, Goal Zero.
+• • Adjusted the O2Bx strategy to become a world-class refinery and reviewed the corporate safety targets to align with the new strategy – No Harm, No Leak, Goal Zero.

-• Revisited the 5-year Occupational Health, Safety, Emergency and Crisis Management Plan to align with the internal and external environments, risks, the new strategic plans, and corporate targets.
+• • Revisited the 5-year Occupational Health, Safety, Emergency and Crisis Management Plan to align with the internal and external environment, risks, the new strategic plans, and new corporate targets.

 Occupational Health and Safety Risk Assessment

-• Reviewed the identification and assessment of risks and hazards that may cause severe incidents.
-The Company determined the control and prevention measures, with constant monitoring for effectiveness.
-This also involved safety inspection, performance analysis, and provision of the corrective and preventive actions to avoid recurrence for employees and contractors.
-The safety performance was monthly reviewed and monitored by the management executives.
+• • Reviewed the identification and assessment of risks and hazards assessment that may cause major incidents.
+The Company identified the control and preventive measures, with constant monitoring for effectiveness.
+This also involved safety inspections, performance analysis, and provision of the corrective and preventive actions to avoid recurrence for employees and contractors.
+The safety performance was reviewed monthly and monitored by the management executives.

-• Reviewed the major accident event profiles to be aligned with the risks.
-The Company also reviewed and conducted a test on the emergency and crisis drills, and the emergency response plan according to the international best practices.
-Moreover, the Emergency Control Center was improved to be up-to-date and more efficient.
+• • Reviewed major accident event profiles to be aligned with the risks.
+The Company also reviewed and conducted emergency and crisis drills, as well as the emergency response plan, according to international best practices.
+Moreover, the improvements were made to the Emergency Control Center to ensure it is up-to-date and more efficient.

-• Reviewed the practices on accident and incident management to cover every type of incidents; namely, work-related injuries, occupational illnesses, near-miss events, and other incidents including incidents in production processes.
-The Company also conducted severity and risk assessment through the Risk Assessment Matrix to select the appropriate investigating team and methods for the severity and risk level of each incident.
-To avoid recurrence, the root cause and appropriate preventative measures were identified.
+• • Reviewed accident and incident management practices to cover every incident type, such work-related injuries, occupational illnesses, near-miss events, and other incidents including incidents in production processes.
+The Company also conducted severity and risk assessment through the Risk Assessment Matrix to select the appropriate investigating team and method based on the incident’s severity and risk level.
+To avoid recurrence, the root cause and appropriate preventative measures were implemented.

 Safety Management Improvements

-• Reviewed Permit to Work System, especially the work permits related to heat and ignition (hot work).
-All relevant checklists were also reviewed to ensure alignment with the international best practices.
+• • Reviewed Permit to Work System, especially the work permits related to heat and ignition (Hot Work).
+Additionally, all relevant checklists were reviewed to ensure alignment with international best practices.

-• Conducted safety culture assessment.
-In 2022, the Company was rated at 4.13 out of 5.00 points.
-Thaioil Group has prepared the Safety Culture Development Plan to build awareness for employees and contractors towards the accident-free organization.
+• • Conducted safety maturity assessment.
+In 2023, the Company scored 4.16 out of a total of 5.00 points.
+Thaioil Group prepared the Safety Culture Development Plan in 2023 to build awareness for employees and contractors towards an accident-free organization.

-• Enhanced contractor safety management to align with the international best practices and conducted annual contractor safety performance evaluation by the third party.
-The evaluation covered safety management system and operational performance to classify the contractor.
-The contractor banding can be categorized by color code, including green, yellow, and red, to be used as the criteria for deciding whether the Company should continue doing business with contractors or not.
-In the case that the contractors categorized in the low level (yellow and red), the Company will allow them to present plans and corrective actions to remedy the issues identified to comply with requirements within a specific timeframe.
+• • Enhanced contractor safety management to align with international best practices and conducted annual contractor safety performance evaluation by the third party.
+The evaluation covered safety management system and operational performance to evaluate the contractor.
+The contractor can be categorized by a color code, including green, yellow, and red.
+This code serves as the criteria for deciding whether the Company should continue doing business with contractors or not.
+In the case that the contractors categorized in the low level (yellow and red), the Company will allow them to present corrective action plan to remedy the identified issues to comply with requirements within a specific timeframe.
+In 2023, the Company has updated the “Contract SSHE Bidding and Close Out Evaluation”.

-• Reviewed safety practices for activities or tasks with accident risks, such as heavy lifting with crane, scaffolding, or electric device utilizing within the refinery area.
-The Company also conducted training and communicated to relevant employees and contractors to ensure compliance with the requirements.
+• • Reviewed safety practices for activities or tasks with accident risks, such as heavy lifting with crane, scaffolding, or electric device utilizing within the refinery area.
+Additionally, the Company conducted training and communicated to relevant employees and contractors to ensure compliance with the requirements.

-• Reviewed Pre-Incident Plan at levels 1 and 2 to align with the international situations and standards, conducted drills as planned to prepare an effective response in emergency situations.
+• • Reviewed Pre-Incident Plan at levels 1 and 2 to align with international situations and standards, conducted drills as planned to prepare an effective response in emergency situations.
+In 2023, the Company developed the pre-incident plan at level 2 to support the new production unit of CFP project.

 Safety Knowledge Sharing and Engagement